team-lunch-app/lunch-app/documentation/api/restaurants.md

 If no filter type is provided in the request, the type will be set to `some` by default.

 #### Filter Categories
-Optional array of category ids can be provided in the filter settings object.
+Optional array of category ids can be provided in the request body.
 For example providing
 ```json
 categories: [
   "5e3934ee1c9d4400003d99a3",
   "5e3935521c9d4400003d99a4",
 ]
 ```
-in the object body, would cause the request to apply the selected filter type with the categories provided.
+in the request body, would cause the request to apply the selected filter type with the categories provided.

-If no categories to filter by are provided in the request, the value will default to an empty array - which, essentially, means that all restaurants are included in the draw.
+If no categories are provided in the request, the value will default to an empty array - which, essentially, means that all restaurants are included in the draw.

 ### Response
 | Header         | value              |